theunkn0wn1/theunkn0wn1.github.io/_posts/2020-07-17-grpc-python.md

 1. Import relevant generated stub class definitions.
 2. Define a `channel` object pointing at the gRPC server.
 3. Instantiate relevant stubs with the `channel` object.

+Questions, comments, concerns? feel free to file a ticket on the github.